vbotka/ansible-runner/README.md

 ar_packages_install: true
 ```

 Put OS specific custom variables into the directory /vars.
-Review /tasks/vars.yml to learn the recedece of the variables.
+Review /tasks/vars.yml to learn the precedence of the variables.

 (TBD).
 Review the defaults and examples in vars.